Train on railway crossing over River Roe near Binevenagh Mountain Co Londonderry

 Overview

-Limavady is a market town in County Londonderry, Northern Ireland, set against the dramatic backdrop of Binevenagh and the scenic Roe Valley.
-With a population of about 11,300, it blends Celtic roots, Plantation history and a vibrant cultural calendar, making it a rewarding base for exploring the Causeway Coast and Glens.
+Limavady is a lively market town in County Londonderry, Northern Ireland, perched on the banks of the River Roe and framed by the basaltic peaks of Binevenagh.
+With a population of roughly 11,300, it serves as a convenient base for exploring the Causeway Coast and Glens, offering a mix of Celtic roots, Plantation‑era layout and a vibrant calendar of festivals.

-The name Limavady derives from the Irish Leim an Mhadaidh – “leap of the dog”, linked to a local legend about a dog leaping across the River Roe.
-Archaeological evidence points to settlement as early as 5 CE, and the area was later dominated by the O’Cahan clan.
-In 1610 Sir Thomas Phillips received a charter to develop a new town, laying out a cruciform street pattern that still shapes the centre.
-The town’s early economy featured linen weaving and a licence to distil whiskey in 1608; the Limavady Distillery was founded on the River Roe in 1750.
-Notable 20th‑century events include the 1941 RAF Limavady air base and the 1987 arrival of Richard Branson’s historic trans‑Atlantic hot‑air‑balloon crossing.
+The town’s name comes from the Irish Leim an Mhadaidh – “leap of the dog” – a reference to a local legend about a canine crossing the Roe.
+Archaeological finds suggest settlement as early as 5 CE, later dominated by the O’Cahan clan.
+In 1610 Sir Thomas Phillips received a charter to develop a new town, laying out the cruciform street pattern still visible today.
+Early industry centred on linen weaving, and a royal licence to distil whiskey was granted in 1608.

 What to See & Do